jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/0_Discretize_Aero.typ

 The goal is to place the centroid within an effective area so that the distance to all group members is reduced.

 // -------------------------- kmeans init differece ------------------------- //
-After explaining the basic idea behind kmeans++, more in depth details about the procedure should be given.
+After explaining the basic idea behind k-means++, more in depth details about the procedure should be given.
 For that, it is important to understand how standard k-means initializes its centroids.
 The standard k-means algorithm selects k points uniformly at random from the dataset as initial centroids.
 This uniform random selection does not account for the spatial distribution of data points or the relative distances between centroids.
 As a consequence, it can result in suboptimal initial centroid configurations where multiple centroids are concentrated in proximate regions while leaving other regions of the feature space without representative centroids.
 Such configurations can lead to suboptimal local minima and slower convergence of the algorithm.
 K-means++ addresses these limitations through a more sophisticated initialization strategy.
-A visual explanation by the author of kmeans++ for the initial positions for the centroids can be found at @kmeans_Visual_Explanation.
+A visual explanation by the author of k-means++ for the initial positions for the centroids can be found at @kmeans_Visual_Explanation.
 The first centroid is selected uniformly at random from the dataset.
 For each subsequent initialization step, the algorithm computes the minimum distance from each data point to its nearest previously selected centroid.
 The distance metric employed is typically the Euclidean or L2-norm distance.